When you edit in ArcGIS Runtime, you add, update, and delete features. Updating features includes:

 - Offline file-based editing.
 Edits can be made to features from a GeoPackage file (.gpkg) that supports the OGC GeoPackage specification.
 Such a file is stand-alone and is not backed by a feature service; it is fully offline.
 If your workflow includes sharing edits online and managing edits across many users, it is recommended that you use online feature service editing.

-See Perform edits for more information.
+See Perform edits on this page for more information.

 Feature services provide the symbology, feature geometry, and set of attribute fields (schema) for your features.
 Feature services contain service layers (feature data) and tables (nonspatial, tabular data) that you edit via a feature table for both online and offline feature service workflows.
 Feature services allow for scalable multi-client editing for data which changes over time.
 For more information about feature services, see What is a feature service? in the ArcGIS Enterprise documentation.